-States and tribes requesting 128 funds for FY06 must submit the following information, as applicable, to their regional contact on or before January 31, 2006 (Regions may requests additional information, as needed):
+States and tribes requesting 128 FY08 funds must submit the following information, as applicable, to their regional contact on or before January 31, 2008 (regions may request additional information, as needed):

-- For those states and tribes with prior Superfund VCP Core or Targeted Brownfields funding awarded under CERCLA 104(d), provide, by agreement number, the amount of funds that have not been requested for reimbursement (i.e., those funds that remain in EPA's Financial Data Warehouse) and a detailed explanation and justification for why such funds should not be considered in the funding allocation process. - For those states and tribes that received an FY03 and/or FY04 128 allocation, provide the amount of FY03 and/or FY04 funds that have not been requested for reimbursement (i.e., those funds that remain in EPA's Financial Data Warehouse) and a detailed explanation and justification for why such funds should not be considered in the funding allocation process.

-- ✓ For those states and tribes requesting amounts above their FY05 allocation, provide an explanation of the specific need(s) that triggered the request for increased funding. - ✓ All states and tribes requesting funds for FY06 must submit a summary of the planned use of the funds with associated dollar amounts.
-Please provide it in the following format, if possible:
+- For those states and tribes with prior Superfund VCP Core or Targeted Brownfields funding awarded under CERCLA 104(d), provide, by agreement number, the amount of funds that have not been requested for reimbursement (i.e., those funds that remain in EPA's Financial Data Warehouse) and a detailed explanation and justification for why such funds should not be considered in the funding allocation process.
+EPA will take into account those funds that have been committed through an appropriate state or tribal contract, inter-agency agreement, or similar type of binding agreement. - For those states and tribes that received an allocation of FY03, '04, and/or '05 128 funds, provide the amount of FY03, '04, and/or '05 funds that have not been requested for reimbursement (i.e., those funds that remain in EPA's Financial Data Warehouse) and a detailed explanation and justification for why such funds should not be considered in the funding allocation process.
+EPA will take into account those funds that have been committed through an appropriate state or tribal contract, inter-agency agreement, or similar type of binding agreement. - For those states and tribes requesting amounts above their FY07 allocation, provide an explanation of the specific need(s) that triggered the request for increased funding. - All states and tribes requesting FY08 funds must submit a summary of the planned use of the funds with associated dollar amounts.
+Please provide it in the following format:

-Funding Use Requested Amount Summary of Intended Use "Establish or Enhance" the four elements \$XX,XXX (EXAMPLE USES) Develop a community involvement process Fund an outreach coordinator Develop/enhance ordinances, regulations, procedures for response programs issue public notices of site activities review cleanup plans and verify completed actions Establish and Maintain the Public Record \$XX,XXX (EXAMPLE USES) maintain public record create web site for public record disseminate public information on how to access the public record
+Funding Use Requested Summary of Intended Use "Establish or Enhance" the four elements \$XX,XXX (EXAMPLE USES) Develop a community involvement process Fund an outreach coordinator Develop/enhance ordinances, regulations, procedures for response programs issue public notices of site activities review cleanup plans and verify completed actions Establish and Maintain the Public Record \$XX,XXX (EXAMPLE USES) maintain public record create web site for public record disseminate public information on how to access the public record "Enhance the Response Program or Cleanup Capacity" \$XX,XXX (EXAMPLE USES) hire additional staff for oversight of brownfields cleanups attend training and conferences on brownfields cleanup technologies & other brownfields topics perform program management activities negotiate/manage contracts for response programs enhance program management & tracking systems Site-specific Activities \$XX,XXX (EXAMPLE USES) perform 10 site assessments in rural communities negotiate brownfields agreements/voluntary cleanup contracts provide technical assistance to federal brownfields cooperative agreement recipients develop and/or review QAPPs conduct cleanup activities at brownfields sites prepare Property Profile Forms

-"Enhance the Response Program or Cleanup Capacity" \$XX,XXX (EXAMPLE USES) hire additional staff for oversight of brownfields cleanups attend training and conferences on brownfields cleanup technologies &amp; other brownfields topics perform program management activities negotiate/manage contracts for response programs enhance program management &amp; tracking systems Site-specific Activities \$XX,XXX (EXAMPLE USES) perform 10 site assessments in rural communities negotiate brownfield agreements/voluntary cleanup contracts provide technical assistance to federal brownfields grant recipients develop and/or review QAPPs conduct cleanup activities at brownfield sites prepare Property Profile Forms Environmental Insurance \$XX,XXX • review potential uses of environmental insurance Revolving Loan Fund \$XX,XXX (EXAMPLE USES) • create a cleanup revolving loan fund Total Funding Requested XXX,XXX
+Funding Use Requested Summary of Intended Use Environmental Insurance \$XX,XXX (EXAMPLE USES) review potential uses of environmental insurance Revolving Loan Fund \$XX,XXX (EXAMPLE USES) • create a cleanup revolving loan fund Total Funding Requested \$XXX,XXX